kammas/aws-playground/aws data analytics/notes/DA Notes.md

 We can monitor EMR resources using CloudWatch configuration by Creating Rules matching the Event Pattern (e.g. for state change or similar)

-IMPORTANT: WE CANNOT HAVE LESS CORE NODES THAN THE REPLICATION FACTOR (SO RESIZING IS LIMITED) - TO DO SO we will need first to change the replication factor in hdfs-site.xml, restart the NameNode deamon and then resize accordingly
+**IMPORTANT**: WE CANNOT HAVE LESS CORE NODES THAN THE REPLICATION FACTOR (SO RESIZING IS LIMITED) - TO DO SO we will need first to change the replication factor in hdfs-site.xml, restart the NameNode deamon and then resize accordingly

 Hadoop splits the files in chunks automatically if HDFS is used or Files are split in multiple Http range requests Due to that the compression algorithm that we will be using should support splitting

+**IMPORTANT**: I must decouple Storage from Compute so as to be able to minimize costs efficiently

+I can also use the cluster nodes along with s3distcp to copy in parallel data from S3 to HDFS

 **Gzip and Snappy** are NOT splittable but has a high/low compression ratio and a medium/very fast compress/decompress speed **bzip2 and LZO** ARE SPLITTABLE and have a Very high/low compression ratio and a slow/fast compress/decompress speed